 Article 16 – Validity of the standard terms and conditions of sale

 Should any of the provisions of these standard terms and conditions of sale come to be declared wholly or partially null and void, the other provisions and all the other rights and obligations resulting from the said standard terms and conditions of sale will remain unchanged and will continue to be applicable.

 Article 17 – Disputes – Applicable law

-These standard terms and conditions of sale are governed by french law, except in the event of any imperative provisions to the contrary stemming from EC regulation no. 593/2008 of 17 June 2008 concerning the law applicable to contractual obligations (Rome I).
+The sale of products of Atelier Choux are subject to French law.
+Any dispute relating to the existence, interpretation, execution or breach of the contract concluded between Atelier Choux and the Customer, even in the event of a plurality of defendants, will be, in the absence of mutual agreement, the exclusive competence of the tribunals of Paris.
 Should any difficulty arise on the occasion of an order or the delivery of the company’s items, before taking any legal action, the customer will have the possibility of seeking an amicable solution, as for example with the assistance of a consumer association or any other legal adviser of their choosing.

 Paris, June 9th, 2022